Trapped particle evolution driven by residual gas collisions: Validation of the Energy Distribution Evolution Model

 {Given $f_0(E)$ and $P_t(E)$, the only free parameter remaining in the model is $\Gamma$, the total collision rate.
 To find it, we perform a global mean square error fit.
-Namely, we use Eq.~\ref{Model_CDF} to compute the predicted CDFs and then evaluate the global sum of the squared residuals between all of the CDFs calculated by the model and the experimental CDFs.
-To account for the measurement uncertainty in the experimental points, we sample each experimental data comparison point from a Gaussian distribution centered on the GPR interpolated curves (shown in Fig.~\ref{GPR_vs_Experiment}) with a standard deviation equal to the standard deviation of the interpolation at this point.
+Namely, we use Eqn.~\ref{Model_CDF} to compute the predicted CDFs and then evaluate the global sum of the squared residuals between all of the CDFs calculated by the model and the experimental CDFs.
+To account for the measurement uncertainty in the experimental points, we sample each experimental data comparison point from a Gaussian distribution with mean value equal to the measured data and standard deviation equal to the measurement uncertainty.
 We then find the value of $\Gamma$ that minimizes the global sum of the squared residuals.
-This final minimization step is repeated for 200 different sample sets providing 200 distinct values of $\Gamma$.
+This calculation is then repeated for 200 different sample sets providing 200 distinct values of $\Gamma$.
 The mean of these values is our reported $\Gamma$, and the standard deviation tells us the propagation of the measurement uncertainty into our value of the collision rate.
-The fit uncertainty for each sample set is several orders of magnitude smaller than the variation of the $\Gamma$ values arising from the measurement uncertainty, so we do not consider it.
-We find a collision rate of $\Gamma = 0.646(1)\ \text{s}^{-1}$, which is 10.8\% higher than what would be obtained by fitting the highest energy points in the CDFs to an exponential decay law and is 2.8\% higher than the result obtained by extrapolating the loss rates to zero trap depth.
-A plot of the model CDF fits with this value of the collision rate compared to the experimental data is shown in Figure \ref{Model_vs_Experiment}.
-The uncertainty $\Delta\Gamma \approx 1.5\times 10^{-4}\Gamma$, which an improvement in precision from our previous analysis methods by over a factor of five.
-We note that this increase in precision is not due to using the GPR interpolation to increase our sample size to which we can fit.
-The fitting of the model to the GPR interpolated data uses fewer points than actually gathered in the experiment, demonstrating that the precision is a product of the method and not the sample size.}
+We find a value of $\Gamma = 0.649(2)\ \text{s}^{-1}$, which is a relative uncertainty of $\Delta\Gamma \approx 3.1\times 10^{-3}\Gamma$.
+This can be compared to the collision rate found by extrapolating exponential loss rates to zero trap depth, which yields a collision rate of $0.67(1)\ \text{s}^{-1}$.
+The loss rate extrapolation value is $3.2\%$ higher than the value extracted by our cumulative distribution evolution model, and the relative uncertainty $1.5\times 10^{-2}\Gamma$ in the exponential extrapolation method is five times larger than that of the cumulative distribution evolution model.}\\